andydexter/Shuffler/README.md

 ## Contributing

-Feel free to create new issues for any bugs or suggestions!
-This project is still very young so any input or feedback would be greatly appreciated.
+Contributions are greatly appreciated!
+Feel free to share any questions or ideas in the **Discussions** tab, create an **Issue** for any bugs or feature requests, or:
+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature`
+3. Make your changes and commit them: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin feature/your-feature`
+5. Submit a pull request.

+## License

+This project is licensed under the GPL-3.0 License.
+See the [LICENSE](LICENSE) file for more information.